sk33z3r/loopalikes.club/README.md

 * Funny lookalikes between the Loopheads and characters known as "Looplegangers."
 * Origin stories that some members of the community have written for their Loopheads.
 * Guide page, with useful links to Reddit and Loopring official articles on what to do with the Loopheads and how they work.
+* Page of well laid out gifs for each loophead.

 ### Hidden features